Office of Community Standards & Commuter Services

 Board Selection for Hearings

-Hearings are conducted on Wednesday mornings and usually last from one to two hours.
+Hearings are conducted on Wednesday and Friday mornings and usually last from one to two hours.
 Nine persons (three faculty, three professional staff and three students) serve on each Board.
 As a Hearing Board member, you will be notified by email about the convening of a Board several days before the hearing.

 <<Back to top